Honda CR-Z: Fuel economy

 Japanese fuel economy ratings are 4.0 L/100 km for CVT and 4.4 L/100 km for MT in 10•15 mode; and 4.4 L/100 km for CVT and 4.9 L/100 km for MT in JC08 mode.

 The 2011 CR-Z U.S. EPA ratings are 31 mpgus for city and 37 mpgus for highway with manual transmission.
 The model with CVT transmission has a rating of 35 mpgus for city driving cycle and 39 mpgus for highway.
 Beyond U.S. EPA estimates, among drivers reporting real-world fuel economy the CR-Z averages nearly 39 mpg overall.

 When comparing fuel economy to the CR-Z's older cousin, according to fueleconomy.gov, the 1988 gasoline-powered Honda CR-X HF had an EPA rating of 41 mpgus city driving, and 49 mpgus highway driving.
 The CR-Z is ranked number four on 2011 EPA top ten list of fuel efficient vehicles for CVT equipped model and number ten for manual transmission equipped model.

-Price and sales by region
+Price and sales

 Japan

 Sales of the CR-Z began in Japan on August 24, 2010 at a starting price of ¥2.3 million (~US$25,340) before any government subsidies.
 Honda announced that in less than one month it had received orders for more than 10,000 vehicles, far exceeding its sales forecast.

-As of the end of August 2010, more than 19,000 CR-Z were delivered and sales orders received are three times higher than expected, which led to Japanese media comparing its success with the NSX in the 1990s, another sports car from Honda.
+As of the end of August 2010, more than 19,000 CR-Z were delivered and sales orders received were three times higher than expected, which led to Japanese media comparing its success with the NSX in the 1990s, another sports car from Honda.

 In an interview in early February 2011, a Honda executive disclosed that Honda produces around 200,000 hybrids a year in Japan.